Mirlan-code/Time-Table-Scheduling/README.md

 # Time Table Generation

-The aim of this project is to help educational department to create/manage schedule for the upcoming semesters.
-This project is build during Innopolis University S19 Software Project course.
+The aim of this project is to help the education department to create/manage a schedule for the upcoming semesters.
+This project is built during the Innopolis University S19 Software Project course.

 ## Getting Started

-Project is divided upon two repositories.
+Project is divided into two repositories.

 Backend repository: https://github.com/Mirlan-code/Time-Table-Scheduling